mhendricks96/reading-notes/README.md

 - Always be ready to learn more.

-**My name is michael hendricks.
+**My name is Michael Hendricks.
 I am a Veteran and former bartender [at Imperial in Portland](https://www.opentable.com/imperiallooking) looking for a new career.**

-*my end goal is a career in cyber security and i am hoping to start with a solid coding/development foundation*
+*My end goal is a career in cyber security and i am hoping to start with a solid coding/development foundation*

+I believe having a growth mindset will be especially important for me as I am beginning without any technical background.
+I will have to work hard to stay caught up and i have to remember that is part of what makes it so fun and challenging. :+1: